abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-mongodb.md

 1. Open a command window in the `<microservice-name>` directory

-1. Validate the new microservice can be built locally: `gradlew bootJar`
+1. Validate the new microservice
+   - can be built locally: `gradlew bootJar`

-1. Validate the new microservice runs locally: `gradlew bootRun`
+   - runs locally: `gradlew bootRun`

-1. Verify microservice health and info in the browser
+1. Verify microservice health in the browser

    - `http://localhost:8080/actuator/info`